uufinance/data/docs/other-sources/company-info/filings.md

 ## SEC — Other

-- <a href="https://www.sec.gov/data-research/sec-markets-data/foia-logs" target="_blank">FOIA Logs</a> — Freedom of Information Act request log files published by the SEC's Office of FOIA Services.
+- <a href="https://www.sec.gov/foia-services/frequently-requested-documents/foia-logs" target="_blank">FOIA Logs</a> — Freedom of Information Act request log files published by the SEC's Office of FOIA Services.
+Contains details on all FOIA requests submitted to the SEC since 2006, including requester type and subject.
+  See <a href="https://doi.org/10.2308/TAR-2021-0146" target="_blank">Glaeser, Schonberger, Wasley, and Xiao (2023, <i>The Accounting Review</i>)</a> for an application studying private information acquisition via SEC FOIA requests.

 ## Python Tools for EDGAR

 - <a href="https://github.com/john-friedman/datamule-python" target="_blank">datamule</a> <span class="badge badge-python">Python</span> <span class="badge badge-us">US</span> — Python package for downloading and processing SEC filings at scale.
 Supports batch downloads of any submission type (10-K, 10-Q, 8-K, Form 4, and more) by ticker or CIK.
 Free open-source core; optional cloud backend for faster bulk access without rate limits.
 By John Friedman. (<a href="https://pypi.org/project/datamule/" target="_blank">PyPI</a>)